Vadym Ivchenko

 Vadym Yevhenovych Ivchenko (Вадим Івченко; born 29 January 1980) is a Ukrainian politician who has served as a People's Deputy of Ukraine in the 8th and 9th convocations of the Verkhovna Rada.
-Ivchenko is a strong advocate of pro-Western reforms in Ukraine, and has taken an active role in their implementation as an Ambassador of the United Nations Foundation “European Silk Road Project” promoting the SDG agenda, a member of the MDO elevating anti-corruption culture in Ukraine and a member of the Verkhovna Rada’s Committee on National Security, Defence and Intelligence.After a full-scale Russia’s invasion in February 2022 Mr.Ivchenko started active volunteer activity.

-Mr.Ivchenko has held several successful campaigns to raise funds for the purchase and delivery small weapons for Armed Forces of Ukraine.

-Mr.Ivchenko has set up and maintain connections with manufacturers defense product in the EU and the USA.
-Mr.Ivchenko is very active in negotiations with Textron Systems and other Corporations in cases of Armored Vehicles, helicopters, aircraft.
+Ivchenko is a strong advocate of pro-Western reforms in Ukraine, and has taken an active role in their implementation as an Ambassador of the United Nations Foundation “European Silk Road Project”, promoting the SDG agenda; he is a member of the MDO, elevating anti-corruption culture in Ukraine, and a member of the Verkhovna Rada’s Committee on National Security, Defence and Intelligence.
+After a full-scale Russia’s invasion in February 2022, Mr. Ivchenko started an active volunteering activity to protect his country.
+He has held several successful campaigns to raise funds for the purchase and delivery of small weapons for the Armed Forces of Ukraine.
+Mr. Ivchenko has set up and maintained connections with the leading manufacturers of defense products in the EU and the USA.
+He was the first to bring companies such as Bell Helicopter and Northrop Grumman Textron Systems to Ukraine.
+Today, projects related to these companies are already actively developing.
+Currently, he coordinates many issues regarding the supply of various types of weapons directly from partner countries, as well as from other states to Ukraine.

+Ivchenko's main goal is to ensure that the assembly and production of weapons take place directly in Ukraine.
+This is one form of indirect support from partners.
+It also creates new jobs and increases tax revenues.
+Moreover, if the assembly of weapons is carried out in Ukraine, it will allow integration into the global production chains of partner countries, creating additional added value precisely on our territory.

-In 2022 Mr.Ivchenko became the member of the Ukrainian delegation to the Parliamentary Asswmbly of the Black Sea Economic Cooperation (PABSEC).
+In 2022, Mr. Ivchenko became a member of the Ukrainian delegation to the Parliamentary Assembly of the Black Sea Economic Cooperation (PABSEC).